-- Saute chopped onion and bell pepper in oil until translucent and tender.
+- Saute chopped onion, garlic, and bell pepper in oil until translucent and tender.

-- Add in half of enchilada sauce, 2 ounces of cheese, and turkey meat to skillet.
+- Add in half of the enchilada sauce, 2 ounces (1/4 cup) of cheese, and 3 cups turkey meat to skillet.
 Mix until everything is well combined and hot.

-- Add salsa to bottom of a 9x13 pan in a 1/8 inch layer (just barely line it.)
-Divide turkey mixture among tortillas, roll into burritos and place in casserole dish.
+- Add 1/2 cup salsa to the bottom of a 9x13 pan in a 1/8 inch layer (just barely line it.)
+Divide turkey mixture among the tortillas, roll into burritos and place in the casserole dish.